In European market lull, investors look to stormy September

 In between, the quarterly expiry of options on many assets could exacerbate volatility by leaving some investors scrambling for cover as their positions expire.

-For good measure, a German court ruling on the legality of the European Central Bank's bond-buying program is due after the elections.
+For good measure, a German court ruling on the legality of the European Central Bank's bond-buying scheme is due after the elections.

 There are early signs that currency and equity markets are starting to prepare.
 In the past two weeks, investors have put on twice as many negative bets on the EuroSTOXX 50 index of euro zone blue-chips for September as positive ones, based on trading of put and call options - sell and buy instructions - on the Eurex exchange.